pinskylab/pinskylab_methods/analysis/process_radtags.md

 The nohup.out file does not contain any information that is not in the process_radtags.log and can be deleted.

 Output log of process radtags provides the number of reads per barcode.
+Convert all of the process.out files into tsvs using the readprocesslog.py script.
+Download the tsvs and use the R script to analyze the number of reads and add it to the running total.

 Process radtags also produces files that appear as “sample_AATCGA.fq.gz” where AATCGA is the barcode.